Anderson Localization of Ion-Temperature-Gradient Modes and Ion Temperature Clamping in Aperiodic Stellarators: From the two-fluid ITG equation to the Aubry--Andr e --Harper map

-\end{itemize} The result~\eqref{eq:xi} is exact, requires no perturbation theory, and holds for all eigenstates simultaneously and for all irrational $\alpha$.
+The result~\eqref{eq:xi} is exact for the \emph{discrete} AAH model, requires no perturbation theory, and holds for all eigenstates simultaneously and for all irrational $\alpha$ (Fig.~\ref{fig:bhatt_aah}).
 It is one of the rare exactly solvable problems in the theory of disordered systems.